QGEP/docs/fr/_sources/qgep_swmm/QGEP-SWMM-workflow.rst.txt

 Usually, a GEP analysis has at least three steps:

 1. The current state of the network is analysed
-2. The aimed state (available areas are built at 100%) is analysed.
+2. The planned state is analysed.
 3. Several variants are tested and analysed

 **Minimal parameters to be set**